vintertown/sdi-doc/docs/apache/mysql-database.md

 # MySQL™ database administration

+## Motivation

+We want to install a MySQL Server on our Apache Webserver and access it with PhpMyAdmin.

-## Step 1: Install MySQL
+## Install MySQL

-First we can install the default-mysql-server
+First we can install the default-mysql-server.

 ```ssh
 apt install mysql-server